 It is the absorbed dose of the irradiation for food that is important for any compositional or nutritional changes to the treated food, not the energy source of the incident radiation.
-Since there is no change to the absorbed dose due to this application there are no changes to the food composition or nutritional impacts.
+As there is no change to the absorbed dose due to this application there are no changes to the food composition or nutritional impacts.
 There are no negative food technology implications in making such a change.

 FSANZ's previous evaluations of food irradiation have all concluded there are no safety concerns associated with the irradiation of the permitted commodities at the approved absorbed doses.
 No new evidence was identified that would alter these conclusions.
-As the proposed increase in maximum energy level will not result in an increased absorbed dose in food, there are no new chemical safety concerns.
+As the proposed increase in maximum energy level will not result in an increased absorbed dose in food, no new food chemical changes will be associated with the present application.
 Toxicity and genotoxicity studies with foods irradiated with 7.5 MeV X-rays using absorbed doses higher than those approved in the Code also found no evidence of adverse effects.